 After the live broadcast, files will be posted to ContentDepot in 7 segments: Segment A, Break 1, Segment B, Break 2, Segment C, Break 3, Segment D.

-Live from Here is heard by 2.1 million weekly listeners:
+Live from Here is heard by nearly 2 million listeners each week.1

 American Public Media partner stations must carry all programs in the series on the same day as the feed: live in Eastern and Central time zones; in all other time zones, if not carried live, the program must be broadcast with a start time no later than 6:00 p.m. local time.
 Repeat broadcasts must conclude prior to the feed time of the next Saturday broadcast.
 The program must be carried in its entirety, except in the case of fundraising weeks where the station has chosen not to preempt the program for fundraising purposes.
 On these weeks — a maximum of four per year — the stations may break into the program for pitching and delete a portion of the program, not to exceed 48 minutes total, for fundraising breaks.